mkaput/scalanus/doc/reference.md

 ## Input format

-Janus input is interpreted as a sequence of Unicode codepoints encoded in UTF-8.
+Scalanus input is interpreted as a sequence of Unicode codepoints encoded in UTF-8.
-Most Janus grammar rules are defined in terms of printable ASCII-range codepoints, but a small number are defined in terms of Unicode properties or explicit codepoint lists.
+Most Scalanus grammar rules are defined in terms of printable ASCII-range codepoints, but a small number are defined in terms of Unicode properties or explicit codepoint lists.

 ## Special Unicode Productions

-The following productions in the Janus grammar are defined in terms of Unicode
+The following productions in the Scalanus grammar are defined in terms of Unicode
 properties: `ident`, `non_null`, `non_eol`, `non_single_quote` and
 `non_double_quote`.